Sean Monahan: Calgary Flames

-On November 18, 2017, in a game against the Philadelphia Flyers, Monahan scored his first career hat trick in the second period to help the Flames win 5–4.
-He became the fastest player in the Flames’ franchise to record 9 career overtime goals when he scored his 9th on December 7, 2017 vs the Montreal Canadiens in a 3-2 win.
+On November 18, 2017, in a game against the Philadelphia Flyers, Monahan scored his first career hat-trick in the second period to help the Flames win 5–4.
+He became the fastest player in NHL history to record nine career overtime goals when he scored his ninth on December 7, 2017, against the Montreal Canadiens in a 3–2 win.
 However, his season was cut short in March due to injuries.
 During the following month, Monahan underwent four surgeries but was expected to be able to play during the 2018–19 season.